La Plata Youth Services

-An alternative to the standard court process concerning juveniles.
-La Plata Youth Services works to prevent youth from entering and furthering penetrating the Juvenile Justice System through Positive Asset Development, while holding them accountable to their victims.
-They also work with the victims of these offenders with victim support, a restitution program and Victim Offender Mediation.
+La Plata Youth Services is an alternative for juveniles to the standard court process.
+La Plata Youth Services works to prevent youth from entering and furthering penetrating the juvenile justice system through Positive Asset Development, while holding them accountable to their victims.
+They also work with the victims of these offenders with victim support, a restitution program and victim offender mediation.

 Archuleta County Victim Assistance Program

 PO Box 2913

 Pagosa Springs, CO 81147

 Phone: (970) 264-9075 private & confidential

 It is the belief of the Archuleta County Victim Assistance Program (ACVAP) that all people have the right to live free from violence by providing support and advocacy services for victims of domestic violence, sexual assault and/or other types of victimization caused by violence.
 Personalized assistance and support services include: safety planning, legal advocacy, human services advocacy, domestic violence and sexual assault education, individual/group counseling, emergency housing, transportation, and referral of clients to other supportive services.
 Additionally, ACVAP promotes effecting lasting community change through a primary prevention education program aimed at youth, specialized training to targeted audiences, and outreach efforts directed toward the community at large.

 When an offender has been sentenced to probation for a qualifying crime under the Victim Rights Act, the victim services officer sends the victim of that crime an initial notification letter and brochure with information about the Victim Notification Program.

 If the victim wishes to receive notifications about the critical stages of the offenders’ probation, they must return a “Request for Notification” form to the victim services officer.
 Once the victim requests inclusion in this program, they are then notified when critical stages of the offender’s probation occur.